shahanakattil/MS-900-Lab-Content/Module-1-Intro-to-Microsoft-365-Admin-Center.md

     ![](Images/lab1-E2t1-img4.png)

 1. Now Select **People**, you can use the People page to view, create, edit, find, and delete contacts.
-You can use your contacts for your reference, and can automatically add them as recipients when you compose an email message.
+You can use your contacts for your reference and can automatically add them as recipients when you compose an email message.

     ![](Images/lab1-E2t1-img5.png)